REGISTRATION

 Catherine Carter,

-Chief Executive Officer, DJAS Architecture, Director, Salon Canberra
+CEO, DJAS Architecture, Managing Director, Salon Canberra

-Exploring how cultural infrastructure plays a critical role in precinct development, investment attraction, infrastructure and the long-term sustainability of cities.With the ACT Government introducing new policies to strengthen Canberra’s nighttime economy, there is a major opportunity to integrate culture broader infrastructure planning.
+Exploring how cultural infrastructure plays a critical role in precinct development, investment attraction, infrastructure and the long-term sustainability of cities.With the ACT Government introducing new policies to strengthen Canberra’s nighttime economy, there is a major opportunity to integrate culture into broader infrastructure planning.

 Moderator: